How To Use STAR

-- When adding a Planned Course, select the semester in YR/TM, the course, credit amount, Grade, and Title (Optional)
+- When adding a Planned Course, select the year, the course, credit amount, Grade, and Title (Optional)

-- Course naming conventions at New Mexico State leave the first 4 spaces for the department, the next 3 for the number, and the last two as a suffix (V, G, L, etc) and in order to match correctly on the audit Planned Courses would need to follow this format.
+- Course naming conventions at New Mexico State leave the first 4 spaces for the department, the next 3 or 4 positions for the number, and the last position as a suffix (V, G, L, etc) and in order to match correctly on the audit Planned Courses would need to follow this format.

-- There would be no spaces in the course ENGL111G, but ART 110G would need a blank space in the 4th position in order to match correctly on the audit.
+- There would be no spaces in the course ENGL1110G, but C S 152 would need a blank space in the 2nd and 4th position in order to match correctly on the audit.

 - To have planned courses show on the audit, the “Include Planned Courses” option must be selected from the “What If Courses” dropdown prior to running an audit.